Science and Technology - Earth and Space

 - listen to a Dreaming story about formation of landscape

-- use scientific equipment to measure and record conditions throughout the day, such as temperature and wind speed
+- use scientific equipment to measure and record conditions, such as temperature and wind speed

 - classify rocks and minerals